When Access Disappears

 She never cursed.

 She sat up, frustrated, and dragged herself to the bathroom.
-The door closed hard.
+The door slammed.

 “I hate this brace,” she said, not turning.
 “It’s too heavy.
 It got stuck.
 I almost fell.”